yzhang-gh/vscode-markdown/README.md

 <p><img src="https://github.com/yzhang-gh/vscode-markdown/raw/master/images/toc.png" alt="toc" width="305px"></p>

+- The TOC is automatically updated on file save.
+To disable please change the `toc.updateOnSave` option.

 - The indentation type (tab or spaces) of TOC can be configured per file (find it in the right bottom corner)

   *Note*: be sure to also check the `list.indentationSize` option